SEN- Special Educational Needs

-In special schools this is likely to be an adviser with experience of SEN. This may be less likely in English high schools where the recent cuts and changes in policy by the coalition government have left some services fragmented.
+In special schools, this is likely to be an adviser with experience of SEN. This may be less likely in English high schools where the recent cuts and changes in policy have left some services fragmented.
 Current government guidance to schools on careers advice plays down the need for face to face guidance with a qualified careers adviser.
 This is not the case for young people with SEN. They and some other vulnerable groups, such as looked after children, are expected to have access to face to face guidance with a qualified careers adviser.

-In some parts of the country the Careers and Connexions services have all but disappeared and the government has told schools that they must fill the gap by buying in the services of independent providers of advice.
+In some parts of the country, services have all but disappeared and the government has told schools that they must fill the gap by buying in the services of independent providers of advice.
 Schools are now expected to provide careers guidance from Year 8 onwards.
 The school should also have a careers education and guidance (CEG) programme on the timetable and again you should ask about this and whether it contains SEN components.
 You should begin asking about careers advice from no later than the start of Year 9.

 Education Health and Care Plans

 EHC plans began as a new initiative in September 2014 and which have replaced Statements of Special Educational Needs in England and Wales.

 From now on there will be no ‘Statements’ and all new SEN plans will be EHC Plans.
 Existing statements will be converted to the new format by 2018 and most areas are prioritising upcoming school leavers for conversion.
 It is very important to have your child’s plan converted before they leave school because the old statement ceased to have force when the young person left school whereas the new EHC plan will in most cases continue as a legal requirement.